 Tell us a little about you now.

 I retired from the Army in 1992 and since have moved around the east coast several times and finally decided on the N. Georgia Mountains as the place to stay.
+However, as things would have it, like most of you I'm getting older and had a hard time keeping up with my chores there in the Mountains, so moved to a Condo in Columbus, GA.
+My wife is from here and has two daughters and several grandchildren to keep up with.
 I now spend my time collecting and shooting old Army Infantry weapons and black powder guns.
 Also, work on family Ancestry and read a lot.

 Name a few buddies you served with that you would like to find.

 Jack Buckley, Frank Graham, Russ Richardson, Steve Kohoski, Dan Williamson, Jack Painter, Les Evjen, anyone else who served with the squadron during that time.